veiskiboi/Stream2Web/README.md

 ## Archiving

 - Streams are saved in segmented `.st` files.
-- These segments are automatically converted to 30-minute `.mp4` videos for easier playback and storage. (`.st` segments are cleaned afterwards)
+- These segments are automatically converted to 30-minute `.mp4` videos by default for easier playback and storage. (`.st` segments are cleaned afterwards).
 - Archive size is managed by deleting the oldest files when limits are reached.
 Default max (10GB)

 Example archive URL: